 - Information about your computer/ mobile device and your visits to and use of this website, including, for example, your IP address and geographical location; social media identity

 - Personal information included in a CV, any application form, cover letter; details of your skills, qualifications, experience, work history with previous employers.

-- Personal information provided on appointment as a member of staff or volunteer, including details of your bank account, your preferred emergency contact and your car, MOT and insurance details to ensure legal compliance
+- Personal information provided on appointment as a member of staff or volunteer or registered as a learner or service participant including details of your bank account, your preferred emergency contact and your car, MOT and insurance details to ensure legal compliance

 - Data to process payroll, including: marital status, National Insurance number, tax details, benefit and allowance status, student loan details

 - Occupational health, sickness absence and medical records data, including data around making reasonable adjustments

 As Data Controller we are required to have one or more lawful grounds to collect and process the personal information we have outlined above.
 We consider the grounds listed below to be relevant: